Q-Minh/nihu/dox/tech_geometry.md

 Further traits
 --------------

-Similar to class ::space and ::domain, each shape set is assiged a numeric and a textual identifier by the metafunctions ::shape_set_traits::id and ::shape_set_traits::name.
+Similar to class NiHu::space and NiHu::domain, each shape set is assiged a numeric and a textual identifier by the metafunctions NiHu::shape_set_traits::id and NiHu::shape_set_traits::name.
 The numeric id has a default value of

 	100 * domain_traits::id + NumNodes